Build Filters Against Multiple Azure AD Properties

 The Exchange admin center (EAC) GUI is designed to make it easy for administrators to create the queries for dynamic distribution lists.
 It does this by limiting the set of properties available for queries, like department and city.
 The queries generated by the EAC are called precanned queries. after generation, Exchange stores the recipient filter as a property of the dynamic distribution list.

 Custom queries can use a much wider set of properties.
-The downside is that you must build the queries by hand and update dynamic distribution lists with PowerShell.
+The downside is that you must build the recipient filters by hand and update dynamic distribution lists with PowerShell.
 That might seem hard, but it’s really not.

 Excluding Some Mailboxes

-In this instance, the need is to have a dynamic distribution list to address mailboxes owned by people with a specific job title but exclude any whose Azure AD accounts are blocked for sign-in.
+In this instance, the need is to have a dynamic distribution list to address mailboxes owned by people with a specific job title but exclude any user accounts that Entra ID currently blocks for sign-in.
 Figure 1 shows the account of architect Ben James.
 The account is blocked.

-Figure 1: Details of a blocked Azure AD account
+Figure 1: Details of a blocked Entra ID user account

-When an Azure AD account is blocked, Exchange synchronizes the status and updates the ExchangeUserAccountControl mailbox property.
+When a user account is blocked, Exchange Online synchronizes the status and updates the ExchangeUserAccountControl mailbox property.
 To find the set of recipients who have architect in their job title and can still sign in, we can build a recipient filter which checks the Title and ExchangeUserAccountControl properties.
 Because people might have prefixes to indicate the seniority of their architect status, we need to include some variants of the job title.
-Exchange only supports wildcards for filters at the end of a string (“architect*”) instead of the start (“*architect”), which would be more useful in this case.
+Exchange Online only supports wildcards for filters at the end of a string (“architect*”) instead of the start (“*architect”), which would be more useful in this case.

 Building and Testing a Recipient Filter with PowerShell